MateiIonutEduard/BotanicTool/README.md

 # BotanicTool

-Represents a Web scraper tool, that fetch the list of products from a specific website and builds MongoDB dataset.
+Web scraper tool that fetch list of products from specific website and builds MongoDB dataset.